 Our revenue is highly correlated to securities markets, and we expect that our assets under management and revenue levels will be negatively impacted, on an incremental basis, by the effect of the COVID-19 pandemic on securities markets.
-Economic and health conditions in the United States and across most of the globe changed rapidly in 2020, which led to increased volatility and uncertainty in securities markets in the United States and across the globe.
-As a result, the COVID-19 pandemic affected our operations in each of the quarters during the period April 1, 2020 through the quarter ended December 31, 2022, and may continue to do so indefinitely thereafter.
+The COVID-19 pandemic affected our operations in each of the quarters during the period from April 1, 2020 through the quarter ended December 31, 2023, and may continue to do so indefinitely thereafter.
 While demand for the Company's services continues given the current capital markets and overall economic environment, such demand may not continue and demand may decrease from historical levels depending on a variety of factors related to the COVID-19 pandemic, as well as the risk of resurgence.
 Such events may result in business disruption, reduced earnings and operations, any of which could materially affect our business, financial condition, and results of operations.
+If the Company's clients, vendors and business partners are impacted by the pandemic for an extended period of time, the Company's earnings and operations may be negatively impacted as well.